nmjmdr/nizcita/README.md

 # Nizcita
 *Alpha - version 0.1*

-Nizcita is a circuit breaker library for asycn function invocations in C#.
+Nizcita is a circuit breaker library for async function invocations in C#.
 The term Nizcita literally means "decided,ascertained" in [Sanskrit][sn]

 > I have tried to make Nizcita "pluggable".
 Along with other features, the client can supply the function that determines, whether the circuit closes, can also supply a function to determine if a probe should be attempted (when the circuit is closed).